 - Bad debts, late payment fees, and investment management fees - Giving donations and fundraising - Entertainment, gifts, prizes, and decorations - Alcohol - Interest on loans not authorized under state statute - Loans of BWSR grant funds - Lobbying, lobbyists, and political contributions

 Questions on eligibility can be directed to: cwfquestions@state.mn.us.
-More information is also on the Question & Answer webpage.
+More information is also in the Frequently Asked Questions page on the Apply for Grants webpage.

 CONSERVATION PROJECT COST SHARE AND INCENTIVES